Omar-Eldeeb98/Movies_Finder_app/README.md

 <img src = "Images/7.jpg" width ="200" heigh = "500">

 # Description
-movies directory app depend on OMDb API that presents all details of the movies your search on it , you can search any movies and get all details about it .
+movies directory app depend on OMDb API that presents all details of the movies your search on it , you can search any movies and get all details about it , when you close the app and rut it agin it show the last movie that your are searched.

 # API
 http://www.omdbapi.com/